zy6p/SpaceVim/README.md

 Github forces user to enable 2FA, and I can't log in anymore.

-So this repository was deleted, and we use custom url now.
+So this repository was moved to [custom url](https://spacevim.org/git/repos/SpaceVim/) now.

 - For old SpaceVim users, follow these steps: